 Secondhand.
 Good condition.
-Minor wear to book corners and edges.
+Wear to book corners and edges.
+Marks on tail foredge.
 Pages have sunned.
-Light foxing to inside covers and top of half-title page.
 Body text and binding are still very good.

-In this classic piece of Australian literary heritage, Russell Ward looks at the ideals, traits and behaviours Australians consider typical of themselves.
+In this classic work of Australian literary heritage, Russell Ward examines the ideals, traits, and behaviours Australians consider typical of themselves.

 His now-famous, penetrating analysis of 19th-century Australian history shows how the characteristically Australian traits first found expression in the frontier life of the nomadic pastoral workers of the outback, eventually pervading Australian literature and life.